A Tribute to My Mother and My Sister....

 I was always close to my mother and sister Karen.
 From early years Karen and I developed a closeness that only two very like-minded people can.
 She was the eldest of three sisters, then my middle sister Mandy and myself being the youngest.
 I looked up to her from day one.
 Her love and loyalty towards me knew no boundaries.
 She had me firmly planted in her heart from the day I was born and I loved her for it.
 We grew together, played together, laughed together and cried together.
 She opened up her world to me and I happily jumped in, even sharing her friends with the generosity she was renowned for.

 My mum and my sister were my living diaries.
 I shared my world with them both equally My sister told me of things that I didn`t know in the months before her death and some of those things were eyebrow raising but hilarious all the same.
 She was always known for her off beat sense of humour, never missing an opportunity to make you laugh.
-I nearly fell from my seat on countless occasions with Karen.
+I nearly fell from my seat on countless occasions with her.
 My mother said the same.
 She was so unbelievably funny.
-Unlike myself who had only a small circle of friends, Karen made friends with ease and was very popular.
+Unlike myself who had only a small circle of friends, my sister made friends with ease and was very popular.
 She worked all her adult life and her circle of friends grew.
-Her closest friend Suzanne being our favorite, a lovely, thoughtful, funny girl who the whole family accepted as "one of our own".
+Her closest one Suzanne being our favorite, a lovely, thoughtful, funny girl who the whole family accepted as "one of our own".

-It`s a cliche I know but my sister truly did love life and grabbed it firmly with both hands.
+It`s cliche I know, but my sister truly did love life and grabbed it firmly with both hands.
 She was a party girl, she loved live shows, taking holidays abroad, singing, writing, reading.
-She enjoyed people, especially anybody quirky because she was herself.
+She enjoyed people, especially anybody quirky, because she was herself.
 Her whole life was there in colour with her storeys of events that had happened to her told with mesmorizing spark and punctuated with ample humour.
 I never knew a storyteller quite like my sister.
 I don`t suppose I ever will again.
 I loved her with everything I had and it hurts me to remember why...

 She walks, she talks, she cooks, she cleans, she works, she IS but she is NOT.
 All at once she is here, but part of her is elsewhere for eternity..— Anon